videlalvaro/gifsockets/README.md

 All joking aside I think this is a very low tech way to have say, a website where you could tail logs for instance and you need to do it with a browser that have zero websockets support or something like that.

-Or what about progress bars for stuff that you servers doing in the background, say, while they resize an image?
+Or what about progress bars for stuff that your server is doing in the background, say, while it resizes an image?

 Yes.
 You need _gifsockets_.